-- Solution Cost-efficient scale-up of the bioeconomy through high-performing clusters. - Some management of the second second
+- Cost-efficient scale-up of the bioeconomy through high-performing clusters. - Since the second second

 Action 3: Promote sustainable sourcing and access to biomass

 The issue: Sufficient, sustainable, and affordable biomass is essential to scale the bioeconomy.
 Supply chains remain fragmented, import barriers persist, and inconsistent sustainability rules hinder access to feedstocks.